nmdimaria/Spotify_Project/README.md

 - Presentiation can be found at https://docs.google.com/presentation/d/1l4uSM41oqsHwszULNW9IYb_7RSEgzeA58z1-NmlePnE/edit#slide=id.p
 - Our Github is up to date with all relevent content ("Final Code" folder contains ETL) AND see Data for analysis description
 - Visualizations/interactive elements can be found at https://public.tableau.com/profile/nmdimaria#!/
-- SVM file is our machine learning model AND see Technologies for description
+- Random Forest and XGB are our machine learning models AND see Technologies for description
 - Database SQL schema can be found in "Final Code" folder and in DB Schema

 ## Summary